“White guys won’t work here anymore.”

 At the end of 2013, I had just moved to Berkeley, California and had gone through three rough romantic breakups in as many years.
 I was living in a town where I knew virtually no one and so the question loomed large.
 Where is my soil?
 Who are my people?
 I was from Illinois and had lived in Chicago, New York, Los Angeles and San Francisco, but none of these places felt like home.
 And here I was again, starting over in a new town feeling adrift and disconnected.

 In retrospect, I was newly encountering the collective aspects of purpose.
 Purpose isn’t just about me and my gifts, but it also shows up in how I relate to my family, my community and my soil.
-Soul and soil share an etymological root in the way human and humus do.
-To be human is to be of the earth, of the humus, of the rich biota that is living soil.
+Soul and soil share an etymological root in the way human and humus do, and natal, nation and nature do.
+To be human is to be ensouled, born of the earth, of the humus, to belong to the living soil.
 And yet, I was a human without soil.
 An airplant of sorts, miraculous pulling in what I needed from the air and sun, but alone and longing for a shared history and belonging.

 To inhabit one’s soul or one’s purpose is to inhabit one’s place on the planet and one’s role in community, society and the economy, in the way other species inhabit an ecological niche.
 They thrive in certain climates and altitudes and perish in others.
 In this way, to be a human and not feel at home is disturbing and unsettling.
 Indigenous tribes, such as the Maori and Dine (Navajo), bury their placenta ceremonially to mark this sacred connection.
 There is a tribe in Mexico whose phrase for “where are you from?” translates to “where is your placenta buried?”
 The Welsh offer a word that illuminated my uneasiness - hiraeth, a spiritual longing tinged with soulful grief, an unspecific homesickness, a nostalgia for ancient times and places to which we can never return.
 Perhaps these are times and places that never were.
 (BBC, 2021)